nklsdhbw/database-project/README.md

 - A [Postgres](https://hub.docker.com/_/postgres/) database backed by a Docker volume

+- A [pgAdminer](https://hub.docker.com/r/dpage/pgadmin4/) instance to interact with the database

 ## Notes

 This web application for a library management system was developed by [Aref Hasan](https://github.com/aref-hasan), [Luca Mohr](https://github.com/Luca2732) and [Niklas Scholz](https://github.com/nklsdhbw) as a database project in the 4th semester @DHBW Mannheim.